 In this example, the co_area

-constant receives the value from an expression involved two other constants.
+constant receives the value from an expression involving two other constants.

-In this tutorial, you have learned about the PL/SQL constants that hold values which remain unchanged throughout the execution of the program.
+In this tutorial, you have learned about the PL/SQL constants that hold values that remain unchanged throughout the execution of the program.